-VIOLATION means the failure of a structure or other development to be fully compliant with the community's flood plain management regulations.
-A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in §60.3(b)(5), (c)(4), (c)(10), (d)(3), (e)(2), (e)(4), or (e)(5) is presumed to be in violation until such time as that documentation is provided.
+VIOLATION means the failure of a Structure or other Development to be fully compliant with the community's floodplain management regulations.
+A Structure or other Development without the elevation certificate, other certifications, or other evidence of compliance required in 44 CFR 60.3 is presumed to be in Violation until such time as that documentation is provided.
 [US Code of Federal Regulations, Title 44, Part 59]